 The Director of Marsh’s Library is responsible for the strategic direction and management of the institution.
 The Deputy Director works with the Director to manage the staff, finances and the practical, day-to-day running of the Library.

 The management team is answerable to the trustees of the Library.
-The 1707 Act which established the Library provided for the structure and membership of a board of trustees which (with some modifications during the eighteenth century and after Independence in 1922) remains in place to this day.
-Under the Act, the ex officio trustees are a number of individuals who serve as a result of their positions in the spheres of the law, learning and religion.
+The 1707 Act which established the Library provided for the structure and membership of a board of trustees which (with some modifications) remains in place to this day.
+Under the Act, six ex officio trustees are a number of individuals who serve as a result of their positions in the spheres of law, learning and religion.

-These trustees are known as the ‘Governors and Guardians of Marsh’s Library’.
+These eight trustees are known as the ‘Governors and Guardians of Marsh’s Library’.

 The Governors and Guardians receive no financial reward or expenses of any kind.